 - Golden Bridge reinterpreted2005In celebration of Corum’s 50th Anniversary, the Golden Bridge was reinterpreted in a contemporary vein, imbuing the original 1980s model with the spirit of the 21st century.

-- Heralded the renewal of the Admiral’s Cup model2006Heralded the renewal of the Admiral’s Cup model.
-2006 While offering a more contemporary, boldly desi- gned collection, CORUM nonetheless maintained its essential aesthetic characteristics: the famous twelve-sided case and the nautical pennants.
+- Renewal of the Admiral’s Cup model20062006 While offering a more contemporary, boldly desi- gned collection, CORUM nonetheless maintained its essential aesthetic characteristics: the famous twelve-sided case and the nautical pennants.

 - Didier CucheBorn in the canton of Neuchâtel, Didier Cuche is a Swiss Alpine skier who earned 67 podium finishes, including 21 World Cup victories from 1993 to 2012.
 He won a total of four crystal globes for downhill skiing, one for the Super G and one for the giant slalom.
 Voted Swiss Sportsman of the Year in 2009 and in 2011 as well as Swiss Personality of the Year in 2011, Didier Cuche is one of the country’s most popular sportsmen.
 His impressive track record reflects his infighting with time.
 Retired from competition in 2012, Didier Cuche still bears the shared values cementing his partnership with Corum; concentration, performance, a quest for perfection and an unmistakably Swiss identity.